Skip to main content

 Graduate

-If a student's career GPA fails to meet the minimum required cumulative GPA of 3.0, after being placed on Academic Probation for one (1) semester, the student will be dismissed from the College.
+If a student's career GPA fails to meet the minimum required career GPA of 3.0, after being placed on Academic Probation for one (1) semester, the student will be dismissed from the College.

 If at any time a graduate student receives a second grade below a 'B-’, in any course, the student will be dismissed from the College.